The story of one of the most colorful dynasties in history, from Caesar's rise to power in the first century BC to Nero's death in AD 68

 This engaging new study reviews the long history of the Julian and Claudian families in the Roman Republic and the social and political background of Rome.
 At the heart of the account are the lives of six men―Julius Caesar, Augustus, Tiberius, Caligula, Claudius, and Neromen―who mastered Rome and then changed it from a democracy to a personal possession.
 It was no easy task: Caesar and Caligula were assassinated, Nero committed suicide, and Claudius was poisoned.
 Only Augustus and Tiberius died natural deaths and even that is uncertain."synopsis" may belong to another edition of this title.

-Philip Matyszak has a doctorate in Roman history from St John's College, Oxford.
-He also teaches and prepares courses for the eLearning program at Cambridge University.
-He is the author of numerous books on the ancient world, including Lost Cities of the Ancient World, The Greek and Roman Myths: A Guide to the Classical Stories, and Ancient Magic in Greece and Rome: A Hands-On Guide.
+Philip Matyszak has a doctorate in Roman history from St John’s College, Oxford.
+He is the author of many popular books on classical civilization and the ancient world, including Forgotten Peoples of the Ancient World, Rome Before Rome: The Legends that Shaped the Romans, Lost Cities of the Ancient World, as well as The Greek and Roman Myths: A Guide to the Classical Stories.

 When Rome became a republic in 509 BC, its citizens so deplored the idea of monarchy they would not even allow a foreign king into the city.
 Despite such thinking, the Republic's institutions were vulnerable to the power, money and influence of its aristocracy.
 Matyszak's book is an engrossing and expertly assembled presentation of Rome's first families, the Julio-Claudian line of leaders whose example, Matyszak argues, "continues to convince many that an effective autocracy is superior to a dysfunctional democracy."
 Two of Matyszak's main reasons for re-examining this oft-explored era are to overturn common myths, including the widely-accepted, "facile" explanation for Rome's downfall-strain caused by expansion and military campaigns-and to prove that empire is not always a dirty word.
 Matyszak follows the slow transformation of a republican government into an expansive imperial power, beginning with the awkward reconciliation between Julius Caesar's declaration of dictatorship and the existing Roman constitution, and continuing in small but significant steps amid civil wars and familial infighting.
 His profiles, from Julius to Nero, are fresh looks at characters marred by caricature and misconception, and his analysis of Rome's transformation is both instructive and precient, and will give those who employ the term "empire" in contemporary public dialogue much to consider.
 90 illustrations.